JulianTrommer/carla-ros-bridge-scoomatic/carla_scoomatic/README.md

 # ROS Scoomatic

+>This README and parts of the package were derived from the carla_ego_vehicle package of the carla-ros-bridge repository (Github page: https://github.com/carla-simulator/ros-bridge/tree/0.9.8/carla_ego_vehicle)

-The reference Carla client `carla_scoomatic` can be used to spawn a scoomatic (role-name: "scoomatic") with attached sensors.
+The reference CARLA client `carla_scoomatic` can be used to spawn a scoomatic with attached sensors.

 If no specific position is set, the scoomatic is spawned at a random position.